Trump campaign flouted agreement to follow health guidelines at rally, documents show

 In a statement, the Duluth Airport Authority said it takes state health mandates seriously.
 “It was made clear to the Trump Campaign, in the lead up to the event, that compliance with the State of Minnesota’s current public health executive orders was an expectation of the DAA,” the statement said.

 In the early months of the pandemic, Trump refrained from holding large gatherings.
-That changed in June, when he hosted an indoor rally in Tulsa against the advice of local public health officials.
-With the novel coronavirus raging, Trump has now resumed daily campaign rallies.
+That changed in June, when he held an indoor rally in Tulsa against the advice of local public health officials.
+With the coronavirus raging, Trump has now resumed daily campaign rallies.
 As of Friday, he had held 14 events in the previous 12 days, often defying limits on crowd size and requirements for social distancing — and sometimes mocking those rules.

 Airports are the campaign’s venue of choice for these campaign stops.
 Because airports are often run by local government entities, their public records provide a window into the private negotiations that take place before the events.

-In early September, the Reno-Tahoe Airport Authority told one of its tenants it could not hold a planned 5,000-person Trump rally in a hangar leased at Reno-Tahoe International Airport, citing the state’s 50-person crowd limit, according to a letter obtained by The Post.
+In early September, the Reno-Tahoe Airport Authority told one of its tenants that it could not hold a planned 5,000-person Trump rally in a hangar leased at Reno-Tahoe International Airport, citing the state’s 50-person crowd limit, according to a letter obtained by The Post.

-Airport officials in Reno publicly said at the time that the decision had nothing to do with politics, but the Trump campaign hit back, saying “Democrats are trying to keep President Trump from speaking to voters.”
-Trump rescheduled at another Nevada airport that agreed to host the event.
+Airport officials in Reno publicly said at the time that the decision had nothing to do with politics, but the Trump campaign hit back, saying, “Democrats are trying to keep President Trump from speaking to voters.”
+Trump rescheduled at another Nevada airport that agreed to hold the event.

 In late September, emails show, the campaign approached Duluth airport officials about holding a rally there.
 Local officials in the Democratic stronghold almost immediately expressed concerns.